 Bonus Tip: Best Way to Send Large PDF Files via Google Drive Privately

 In addition to sharing large PDF files using the built-in sharing method of a cloud drive, you can also use a more secure sharing tool.
 MultCloud takes your security very seriously: all files to be shared can be encrypted with a password.
 This approach prevents unauthorized parties from accessing your confidential data.

-To share files via MultCloud, sign up in minutes, no credit card required!
+To share files via MultCloud, sign up in minutes, no credit card is required!

 Step 1: Sign up with your name and email.
-You can also click "Try without signing up" to create a temporary account.
+You can also authorize login directly using Facebook and Google accounts.